-The film is highly eclectic and entertaining, setting up characters’ who if they weren’t strange to begin with, become submerged in the strangeness of Tokyo.
+The film is highly eclectic and entertaining, setting up characters’ who, if they weren’t strange to begin with, become submerged in the strangeness found in Tokyo.

 The more openly bizarre a character is the better as one rather furious wife and continual murder victim proves when she puts her husband through hell in a series of hilarious fights.

-My particular favourite is the mighty hypnotist Aoyama, leader of Viva Friends.
-He is handsome, charismatic and steals his scenes with his super-charged sensualism and, despite being a secondary character, he manages to be highly memorable.
+My particular favourite is the mighty hypnotist Aoyama (Hiroshi Abe), leader of Viva Friends.
+He is handsome, charismatic and steals his scenes with his super-charged sensuality and, despite being a secondary character, he manages to be highly memorable.

 The director Gen Sekiguchi has a background in music videos and advertising and it’s obvious just from watching the film.
-That isn’t a criticism.
-The ensemble cast and clutch unique plot threads may not add up to consistent narrative push but are individually fun and visually interesting which gives the film strength.
+The ensemble cast clutch unique plot threads done in varying pop styles and while they may not add up to consistent narrative push they are individually fun and visually interesting which gives the film strength.

 With each different narrative strand comes five different candy-coloured sections but the overall visual tone and sharp editing maintains an even consistency in viewing that remains throughout the film regardless of how many times plot threads jump.
 This helps to keep things fresh and interesting.